alex_aldo - Fotolia

 This includes mounting the appliance in the rack, installing the hard disks and attaching the power and network cables.

 Step 2: Configure administrative accounts

-To configure the administrative accounts, you need to log into the appliance.
+To configure the administrative accounts, you must log into the appliance.
 Each vendor has its own way of providing access to the administrative interface.
-Some vendors provide access through a Web browser, while others provide customers with a dedicated client application.
+Some vendors provide access through a web browser, while others provide customers with a dedicated client application.

 Step 3: Perform a diagnostic check

 At a minimum, this means verifying that the appliance has correctly detected all of its hard disks.
 Many vendors include a built-in diagnostic function that users can run to assess the overall health of the appliance.

 In most cases, this means configuring the disks to be part of a RAID array.
 However, organizations commonly configure NAS appliances as JBOD storage.
 Also, it isn't always appropriate to include every hard disk in a RAID configuration.
 Sometimes hard disks are used for caching or as a hot spare, as noted in Step 9.